 Let them read random books to improve their vision and understanding.
 Also, let them practice a bit from the previous sample reading tests so that they get an idea of what kind of test they can expect.

-Language Features Preparation
+Conventions of Language Preparation

-To prepare for the language features test, teach your kids how to use tenses and punctuation correctly.
+To prepare for the language conventions test, teach your kids how to use tenses and punctuation correctly.
 The main focus should be on polishing their grammar skills.
 Let them practice by writing stories and essays of their choice.
 After they are done practising, check their work and give them feedback.
 Good feedback can encourage a kid and also make them more motivated to succeed.
 It will increase their interest and dedication in preparation.